darkreactions/ESCALATE/data_model/README.md

 ```
 <br/>
 ### Instantiation from SQL
-Running the SQL below, in order, will create the tables, keys and contraints, load load tables, and populate core tables.
+Running the SQL below, in order, will create the tables, keys and constraints, load load tables, and populate core tables.

 **Step 1** - Populate the load tables with existing perovskite experimental data using SQL code found in the repo 'sql_dataload' subdirectory: